DyDiff: Long-Horizon Rollout via Dynamics Diffusion for Offline Reinforcement Learning: Dynamics Diffusion ( )

 \end{lemma}

-Note that this formulation differs slightly from its original version in MBPO, that there is no policy error term as the policies executed in the trained dynamics model and the real dynamics are the same in offline RL.
+Note that this formulation differs slightly from its original version in MBPO, as there is no policy error term; the policies executed in both the trained dynamics model and the real dynamics are the same in offline RL.
 Then, the return gap of DMs can also be bounded.
-Denote the state distribution after executing an action sequence $\tau_a$ from $s_0$ in the real dynamics as $T(s_t|s_0, \tau_a)$, and that induced by the DM conditioned on $s_0$ and $\tau_a$ as $T_d(s_t|s_0, \tau_a)$.
+Denote the state distribution after executing an action sequence $\tau_a$ from $s_0$ in the real dynamics as $T(s_t|s_0, \tau_a)$, and the state distribution induced by the DM conditioned on $s_0$ and $\tau_a$ as $T_d(s_t|s_0, \tau_a)$.